 After surgery, the model was flexible and allowed for a proportion to respond with reduced pain (M4) and for the remaining proportion to not respond to surgery (M5).
 Because a repeat and final surgery (i.e., hysterectomy and bilateral oophorectomy) could occur, the model accounted for women who potentially responded to final surgery with reduced pain or those who did not respond to final surgery and continued with moderate-to-severe pain.
 Women in M1 and M4 incurred costs for analgesics at half the cost (assumed) of those in the M2, M3, and M5 states.
 This assumption supports the clinical trial evidence that pain management utilization is likely higher and perhaps twice as high in the moderate-to-severe pain state as compared to the reduced pain state with or without elagolix treatment.
-Death (M6) can occur from any state in the model as an all-cause death risk, with the exception of an additional death risk for those undergoing a hysterectomy.
+Additionally, a proportion of women in all post-surgery states were assumed to incur the cost of leuprolide and combined oral contraceptive add-back therapy based on prior evidence of add-back therapy use.
+Death (M6) could occur from any state in the model as an all-cause death risk, with the exception of an additional death risk for those undergoing a hysterectomy.
 Model outcomes included cost, life years, quality-adjusted life years (QALYs), and rates of surgeries (laparoscopy and hysterectomy), cardiovascular disease, and fractures over the time horizon.